John Tavares (lacrosse): National Lacrosse League

-On Saturday February 18, 2006, the Buffalo Bandits defeated the Minnesota Swarm by a score of 14–9 in front of 12,458 fans at HSBC Arena in Buffalo, New York.
+On February 18, 2006, the Buffalo Bandits defeated the Minnesota Swarm by a score of 14–9 in front of 12,458 fans at HSBC Arena in Buffalo, New York.
 In that game, John Tavares tied the NLL Career Points (goals + assists) record at 1,091 points held by Gary Gait, who had retired after the 2005 season.

-On Saturday March 4, 2006, 10,961 fans witnessed history.
+On March 4, 2006, 10,961 fans witnessed history.
 On that night, the Buffalo Bandits played their 7th regular season game again hosting the Minnesota Swarm, and Tavares scored two points in an 11–8 loss.
 The first was his 1,092nd career point, the record-breaker, which was an assist to Mark Steenhuis who scored a power-play goal at 11:57 in the second period.
 (The second point, Point 1,093, was also an assist to Steenhuis in the third period.)
 Play was stopped, and Tavares was given the game ball.

-On Saturday January 20, 2008, Tavares scored his 597th career goal (against goalie Matt Vinc) in a win over the New York Titans, passing Gary Gait and becoming the NLL's all-time leader in goals scored.
-May 17, 2008 Tavares won his fourth championship and first since 1996.
+On January 20, 2008, Tavares scored his 597th career goal (against goalie Matt Vinc) in a win over the New York Titans, passing Gary Gait and becoming the NLL's all-time leader in goals scored.
+On May 17, 2008, Tavares won his fourth championship and first since 1996.
 The Bandits beat the Portland Lumberjax in the championship game with the help of two Tavares goals.

 During the 2009 NLL season, he was named to the All-Star Game.

+Following the end of his playing career after the 2015 season, Tavares remained with the Bandits as an assistant coach, before being elevated to co-head coach of the Bandits in 2019.
+In his first season in that position, he won the Les Bartley Award for the NLL's top head coach for the season, an award he shared with Rich Kilgour.
+Tavares became Buffalo's full-time head coach for the 2020 season after Kilgour's contract was not renewed by the team.

+Tavares won his first NLL championship as a head coach with Buffalo in 2023, his fifth championship overall.
+The Bandits repeated as league champions in 2024 and 2025, marking his sixth and seventh NLL titles for his career as a player and a coach.